10 Tips for High-Speed Planting

 While Schildroth wasn’t able to test the new technology as long as Fehr, he had similar results.
 “It went very well,” he says.
 “When the field emerged, it was pretty much picket fence.”
 Schildroth also started out at 5 mph, progressed to 7 ½, and then was quickly pushing 10.

 What Fehr and Schildroth discovered was that high-speed planting did work on their farms.
 It helped them get their crop planted in the optimum planting window.
 “We gear up to plant within five days,” explains Fehr.
 “After that optimum window, you start to lose yield.”

 Both farmers also learned that you need to make some adjustments to make high-speed planting work.
-Whether you’re running a high-speed planter this spring, planning on investing on one for next year, or may not upgrade for years to come, the list on the next page will help you prepare and make the most of high-speed planting technology.
+Whether you’re running a high-speed planter this spring, planning on investing on one for next year, or may not upgrade for years to come, the list below will help you prepare and make the most of high-speed planting technology.

 - Set speed based on conditions